Johnson County Courthouse in Cleburne, Texas

 Johnson County sits at the southern edge of the DFW metroplex — and the Chisholm Trail Parkway has accelerated exactly the kind of growth that mass-appraisal models handle worst.
 Johnson CAD is valuing existing homes in Cleburne, Joshua, and Alvarado using new-construction comparable sales from different market segments.
 Homes assessed using comparables from developments they have nothing to do with.
 Values that climb 12% in a single year, while the homestead cap of 10% provides only partial protection — and none at all for non-homesteaded properties.

-Only 6% of Johnson County property owners protested in 2024 — one of the lowest rates among DFW-area counties.
+In 2024, protests were filed on about 6% of Johnson County parcels — 20,214 protests across 358,837 parcels (Texas Comptroller, 2024 Appraisal District Operations Survey).
 That’s not because values are fair.
 It’s because most owners don’t know the process exists, or believe it won’t work.
 At a 2.1% effective rate on a $332,000 median home, a $25,000 overvaluation costs you roughly $550 every year.
 File.
 The tools below show you how.

 Property Tax Protest Service